ssobt/txnheterogeneity/README.md

 .libPaths("/txnheterogeneity_package_destination_folder/") ## add location of package to searchable library paths library(txnheterogeneity)

+## load in quantified scATAC-seq fragment files (files ending in sample_name.fragments.tsv.gz) from 10x Genomics Cell Ranger ATAC pipeline or other software

 ## If you wish to combine sample replicates, please combine them into a list by specifying a vector with each
 sample present in your data and another vector with their renamed version as follows: